MohammadShakhatreh/wn-server/Report/Report.md

-Instead of repeating the code in the `CheckVisitor` for the `Door` and the `Chest` I made a method for handling both using the fact that the implementation depends on the `Openable` interface, and made the same for the `Painting` and the `Mirror` class as the implementation depands on the `HiddenItem` interface.
+Instead of repeating the code in the `CheckVisitor` for the `Door` and the `Chest` I made a method for handling both using the fact that the implementation depends on the `Lockable` interface, and made the same for the `Painting` and the `Mirror` class as the implementation depands on the `HiddenItem` interface.